 Description

-This quick, homemade Italian sausage ragù is a comfort food classic!
-Made with sweet Italian pork sausage and fresh herbs, you’ll love it with mezze rigatoni, fresh homemade pasta, or even polenta for a perfect pasta dinner!
+My quick Italian sausage ragù comes together in under an hour.
+Made with sweet Italian pork sausage and fresh herbs, you’ll love it with mezze rigatoni, fresh homemade pasta, or even polenta for a perfect weeknight pasta dinner!

 Ingredients